 - Undertake approximately 96 hours of private study during the program (elements of private study will include: reading and other preparation between seminar meetings, work in the library, writing papers, etc)

 All students who satisfactorily complete the program will receive an ‘Attendance Certificate’.
 If seeking credit at your home institution you will also receive a ‘Detailed Certificate’ detailing contact hours, grades achieved, and private study hour

 First recorded as far back as the 12th century, the University of Oxford is noted as the world’s second oldest university.
 The first studies which took place at the University were translations and interpretations of the work of Greek philosophers, which paved the way for much development of society as we know it.

 The colleges of the university were backed by the Christian Church, which can be clearly seen when observing that the buildings located on university grounds consist of various chapels and churches.
-Notable alumni include numerous former and acting politicians, such as former Prime Ministers of the UK David Cameron, Tony Blair and Margaret Thatcher, as well as 42nd President of the United States Bill Clinton.
-In this way, studying at Oxford allows students the opportunity to walk in the footsteps of true names in history in the field of politics and the development of society.
+Notable alumni include writer and author of the internationally acclaimed ‘Lord of the Rings’ J.R.R Tolkien, well known actor and screenwriter Rowan Atkinson, and Theodor Seuss Geisel – perhaps better known as simply ‘Dr Seuss’.
+In this way, studying at Oxford allows students the opportunity to walk in the footsteps of true greats in Creative writing.

 Founded in 1314, Exeter College is Oxford University’s fourth oldest college.
 Still situated in its original location on Turl Street in the heart of Oxford, Exeter was founded by Walter de Stapledon of Devon, the Bishop of Exeter and later treasurer to Edward II, as a school to educate clergy.
 Exeter College strongly values its long standing traditions, especially during special occasions.